 1997: The Children’s Fund incorporated the Child Health and Development Institute of Connecticut in December to serve as its operating arm and began the process of establishing the institute.

-1999: CHDI moved into full operation with an independent Board, an Executive Director and a commitment of five years of funding from the Children’s Fund of Connecticut.
+1999: CHDI moved into full operation with an independent Board, an Executive Director (Judith Meyers) and a commitment of five years of funding from the Children’s Fund of Connecticut.
 CHDI was established as a partnership with Connecticut’s two major universities with medical schools: the University of Connecticut and Yale University.
 The aim was to bring the resources of these institutions to bear on improving health outcomes for children in Connecticut.

 2017: President and CEO Judith Meyers, who led the organizations for 19 years, announced plans to step down and transition leadership to Jeffrey Vanderploeg.
 Jeff was appointed President and CEO of CHDI on October 1, 2017.

 2018: Jeffrey Vanderploeg was appointed President and CEO of the Children's Fund of Connecticut on October 1, 2018.